maritime-web/BalticWeb/README.md

 ## JSLint

 Execute the following Maven command to lint your JavaScript files:

     mvn jslint4java:lint

 ## JavaScript Unit Test

 JavaScript may be tested using Node.js, NPM and Karma.
 Follow this blog (http://jespertejlgaard.blogspot.dk/2013/08/installing-nodejs-npm-and-karma-on.html) to install Node.js, NPM and Karma (at least on Linux) and install the plugins:

     sudo npm install -g karma-junit-reporter
     sudo npm install -g karma-phantomjs-launcher

 Execution of unit tests are performed on the developer machines by a Karma server, which will discover changes in the project JavaScript files and execute all JS unit tests.
 The Karma server is started by executing:

     scripts/test.sh (unit tests on linux/MaC)
     scripts\test.bat (unit tests on Windows)

 Test execution is performed on the continuous integration server using the maven-karma-plugin.
 The plugin can be executed on any machine with Node.js and karma installed by executing the command

     mvn 'karma:start'

-or as part of the build
+or as part of the build:

     'mvn -Pkarma install'

 The installation of karma and usage of the maven-karma-plugin is described here 'TO BE INSERTED'.